What defines a good website design?

 - Too many colours & fonts!
 Your website is not a Where’s Wally book!
 Don’t confuse your visitors with a myriad of colours and fonts, giving them a migraine as they try to find the “Contact Us” page.

-- Cluttered pages.
-Besides just looking bad, cluttered pages are confusing and require the visitor to put in a lot of energy to find that they are looking for.
+Cluttered pages.
+Besides just looking bad, cluttered pages are confusing and require the visitor to put in a lot of energy to find what they are looking for.
 Too much of this and they will leave your website.

 One last point: The biggest design mistake you can make is using a “free” website builder.
 Whilst you think it might save you money – it will actually cost you more money in the long run.
 Read our article: Free Website Builders are Killing Your Business